Centre Director Tony Ryan works with academics, experts and refugees co-creating sustainable solutions to life at the Za’atari refugee camp.

 Moaed Al Meselmani a Researcher at TUoS and the project manager of the hydroponic systems in Za’atari.
 Part of the project since its early days, Moaed ensures the success of co-creation at the camp.

-He is a project management professional, with experience of plant biology.
+He is a project management professional, with a Ph.D in Plant Physiology.
 Moaed - who is Syrian - also shares a first language with many camp residents.
 Moaed has so far organised hydroponics training for 600+ refugees.